 According to the Bureau of Labor Statistics, there are more than 52,000 annual OSHA-recordable incidents of a person being stuck by a falling object, with 5 percent of all workplace fatalities in 2015 being due to strikes by a falling object.

 For decades, companies and regulators alike have operated as if the only line of defense against objects at heights was to cover people below with hard hats or canopies – or install expensive, time-consuming systems like netting, barricades or toe-boards.

 A hard hat can minimize the damage that occurs if an object falls and hits you on the head, but what if you’re bent over and it hits you on the back?

 According to MCR Safety, “cuts and lacerations make up 7 percent of all oil and gas injury claims.”
 If you’re clearing a site, doing construction or using any type of hand tools, you’re more likely to be injured by a sharp object.
 Whether the task involves sanding, grinding, cutting pipe, mounting motors and pipe with metal shims or a similar task, you’ll need to protect your hands and other areas from cuts and lacerations.

 According to a report in Industrial Safety and Hygiene News, 70 percent of workers who injure their hands aren’t wearing gloves.
 The remainder are wearing gloves that are damaged or not appropriate for the task.

 Oil and gas PPE standard practices save lives

 When it comes to oil and gas hazards, there are very few second chances when exposed to hazardous environments.
 Be sure to follow these PPE standard practices on your job site.

-This blog post was drafted in partnership with MCR Safety.
-Check out their original article, “Top Oil and Gas Hazards That Require PPE, from Cuts, to Dust, to Hydrogen Sulfide, to Fires and Explosions.”
+This blog post was drafted from MCR Safety‘s original article, “Top Oil and Gas Hazards That Require PPE, from Cuts, to Dust, to Hydrogen Sulfide, to Fires and Explosions.”